Leveraging Lean Charts on Your Value Stream Maps

 Our presenter, Nancy Such brings her 35-year experience from the Medical Device Manufacturing sector.
 A Lean Six Sigma Black Belt and Certified Lean Professional, Nancy specializes in value stream mapping and digital transformation.
 Today, she'll share insights on various VSM charts, with a special focus on her favorite resource balance chart.

-Today we will focus on analyzing maps with charts so we can build our future state
+Today we will focus on analyzing maps with charts so we can build our future state.

 If you recall the first in our series was launching a line and achieving balance with Digital Value stream mapping.
-For today's presentation we will be using the same case study and maps as we did in the first.
-Its available on Nancy's website if you need to reference back to it.
+For today's presentation, we will be using the same case study and maps as we did in the first.
+It's available on Nancy's website if you need to reference back to it.

 The "Learning to See" workbook by John Shook and Mike Rother remains a cornerstone in understanding VSM fundamentals, even after 20 years. eVSM has integrated these time-tested principles with modern capabilities, such as managing multiple products on one map and using automated charts for enhanced visualization.